open-cluster-management-io/ocm/README.md

 - You have `KUBECONFIG` environment variable set to a kubeconfig file giving you cluster-admin role on that cluster

+> Notice: The time of hub and managed clusters should be synchronized.

 ### Deploy Hub

 1. Run `make deploy-hub`